ros/joint_state_publisher/README.md

 Parameters
 ----------
 * `rate` (int) - The rate at which to publish updates to the `/joint_states` topic.
 Defaults to 10.
 * `publish_default_positions` (bool) - Whether to publish a default position for each movable joint to the `/joint_states` topic.
+If False, `use_gui` must also be False.
 Defaults to True.
 * `publish_default_velocities` (bool) - Whether to publish a default velocity for each movable joint to the `/joint_states` topic.
 Defaults to False.
 * `publish_default_efforts` (bool) - Whether to publish a default effort for each movable joint to the `/joint_states` topic.
 Defaults to False.
 * `use_mimic_tags` (bool) - Whether to honor `<mimic>` tags in the URDF.
 Defaults to True.
 * `use_smallest_joint_limits` (bool) - Whether to honor `<safety_controller>` tags in the URDF.
 Defaults to True.
 * `source_list` (array of strings) - Each string in this array represents a topic name.
 For each string, create a subscription to the named topic of type `sensor_msgs/JointStates`.
 Publication to that topic will update the joints named in the message.
 Defaults to an empty array.
 * `use_gui` (bool) - If True, a GUI with sliders to control the movable joints will be launched when the node is launched.
+If True, `publish_default_positions` must also be True.
 Defaults to False.
 * `num_rows` (int) - The number of rows to show in the GUI.
 If 0 (the default), uses the number of movable joints as the number of rows.
 Only used if `use_gui` is True.